baralpratiti/House-Price-Prediction/README.md

 # House-Price-Prediction
-In this project, I participate in the Kaggle.com competition “House Prices: Advanced Regression Techniques”.
-I preprocess the dataset, apply some machine learning algorithms to it, tune my processing and algorithms through many experiments, and write a report of my work.
+For this project, I participate in the Kaggle.com competition “House Prices: Advanced Regression Techniques”.
+My tasks included preprocessing the dataset, applying various machine learning algorithms to it, tuning my processing and algorithms through many experiments, and documenting my progress and results in a report.